sclevine/spec/README.md

 - Does not reuse any closures between test runs (to avoid test pollution)
 - Does not use global state, interface types, or reflection

+Spec is intended for gophers who want to write BDD tests in idiomatic Go using the standard library `testing` package.
+Spec aims to do "one thing right," and does not provide a wide DSL or any functionality outside of test organization.

 ### Features

 - Clean, simple, straightforward syntax
 - Supports focusing and pending tests
 - Supports sequential, random, reverse, and parallel test order
 - Provides granular control over test order and subtest nesting

 ### Notes